storybookjs/frontpage/src/content/recipes/@emotion/styled.md

 };
 ```

 Now the `Button` component is made with Emotion.
-In Storybook, you won't notice a difference at all.
+In Storybook, you won't notice a visual difference.
+But if you inspect the DOM, you'll see hashed CSS-in-JS classnames.

 ## Provide a theme for Emotion in Storybook